Azure/azure-powershell/src/Aks/Aks/help/Remove-AzAksNodePool.md

 ```

 ### -Name
-Name of your managed Kubernetes cluster
+Name of your node pool

 ```yaml
 Type: System.String